scoskey/boisemathcircles.org/bmc-sessions/_posts/2017-03-11-falling-chickens.md

 <li>What happens if you alternate adding chickens between two yards?</li>
 <li>Which is better, spreading the chickens out in a consistent way, or letting them fall randomly?</li>
 </ol>

-<h2>Resources</h2>
+## Resources

-<p>This activity is an exploration of a class mathematical objects called <a href="http://www.math.cmu.edu/~wes/sandgallery.html">abelian sandpiles</a>.
-We highly recommend reading <a href="http://nautil.us/issue/23/Dominoes/the-amazing-autotuning-sandpile">Jordan Ellenberg's wonderful article</a> about sandpiles.</p>
+This activity is an exploration of a class mathematical objects called <a href="http://www.math.cmu.edu/~wes/sandgallery.html">abelian sandpiles</a>.
+We highly recommend reading <a href="http://nautil.us/issue/23/Dominoes/the-amazing-autotuning-sandpile">Jordan Ellenberg's wonderful article</a> about sandpiles.

-<p>In addition, we thank Marcel Salathé for a nice <a href="http://www.natureincode.com/code/various/sandpile.html">outline of the code</a> to implement the "chicken rule".</p>
+In addition, we thank Marcel Salathé for a nice <a href="http://www.natureincode.com/code/various/sandpile.html">outline of the code</a> to implement the "chicken rule".

 <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>